- Are certain words considered beautiful because of the ideas and images they signify or because of an aesthetic quality that they inherently possess?

 That the “best art” has to be made out of the “best stuff,”

-And that only an intricate physique painted delicately on a sterile white canvas
+And that only an intricate physique painted delicately on

-With paint so pungent, and so bright that its pigments have to be diluted with water
+With paint so pungent, and so bright that its pigments have

 Is worthy of being plastered onto the walls that we build